I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Practical Faith: Doing Your Part

-Trusting God doesn’t mean doing nothing.
+Trusting God doesn’t mean you sit around doing nothing.
 Faith and action go hand in hand.

-While you’re believing for provision, it’s important to:
+While you’re believing for in God's provisions, it’s important to:

 • Be wise with what you have